Hungarian Civil War (1264–1265): Preparing for war

 However, Béla IV and his partisans saw the 1262 peace and division of Hungary as a temporary setback.
 They embarked on a massive diplomatic and propaganda campaign aimed at undermining Stephen's positions and prepared for armed retaliation.
 Several landholdings of members of the royal family lay in Stephen's newly established domain.
 For instance, Béla's daughter, Duchess Anna of Macsó and her husband Rostislav Mikhailovich possessed the Bereg royal lordship.
 After the division, Stephen's wife Elizabeth the Cuman acquired the lordship.
 Queen Maria and Duchess Anna protested the occupation of their lands in the papal court.
 Anna's sons, Michael and Béla, accused Stephen of confiscating their castles – Bereg (Munkács) and Füzér – violating the 1262 Treaty of Pressburg, which, according to Zsoldos, was incapable of resolving the dynastic conflict.
 Instead of reconciliation, Béla IV gathered strength to retaliate.
 He granted the castle of Visegrád with the ispánate (court) of Pilis' royal forest and Požega County to his queen consort, Maria.
 The monarch handed over the castles of Nyitra (Nitra, Slovakia), Pressburg (Bratislava, Slovakia), Moson and Sopron to his youngest son, Duke Béla.
 In addition, the king attached the counties of Baranya, Somogy, Zala, Vas and Tolna to Béla's duchy.
+Each counties bordered Ottokar's realms, which thus strengthened the alliance between the two monarchs, Béla thus stabilized his hinterland against his son.
 Pope Urban IV confirmed all of the donation letters on 21 December 1263.
 According to a papal letter, the young Béla was also granted the castle of Vasvár and Valkó County before 15 July 1264.
 Valkó County belonged to Stephen's sphere of influence in accordance with the Peace of Pressburg; Béla IV violated the treaty with this donation.
 Pope Urban IV instructed Philip Türje and Paul Balog, Bishop of Veszprém, to defend Duke Béla's interests.
 At the king's request, the pope confirmed the properties of Duchess Anna (Szávaszentdemeter).
 Several donations concerned lands in Stephen's realm, which also violated the 1262 treaty.
 In this case, Béla's donations, and especially their papal confirmations, were designed to secure the future of those family members on his side against Stephen, who would succeed to the throne after his death.
 Stephen was unaware of these.
 In 1263, he sent reinforcements under the command of Ladislaus Kán to Bulgaria to support Despot Jacob Svetoslav against the Byzantine Empire.
 A diplomatic mission around the same time prevented a Mongol invasion.